 I have accompanied the children on many residential trips to Savio House, Tattenhall, Conway and Burwardsley.
 In addition to being a member of the Faith and British Values working party, and the School Nutrition Action Group, I am also Publicity Officer for the school.
 It is great to work with a team of Governors dedicated to Saint Mary’s with such a varied set of skills and experiences.

 I run the Garden Club with a number of parents helping out regularly.
 In 2013 Saint Mary’s was a Partner School with the RHS and I am working closely with staff and the RHS representative to promote outdoor learning and growing in the school garden.
 The school garden has won a number of awards and now is included in the Congleton in Bloom judge’s tours in July & August.
 I look forward to continue working with children and staff both inside and outside in the school grounds and in the community.
 In autumn 2015 we were delighted to supply enough fruit from the school orchard to produce 118 bottles of our own Saint Mary’s Apple Juice.
-This has continued into 2016, 2017 and 2018.
+This has continued annually since then.